Commodities: currently 266 jobs.The latest job was posted on 14 May 21.

 Trade Support Jobs

-A highly quantitative role, structuring involves the statistical analysis of the markets, and the creation of new products to offer clients.
-Most investment banks prefer juniors to have a Masters degree in physics, quantitative analytics or other mathematical based subject.
+A highly quantitative job, structuring involves the statistical analysis of the markets, and the creation of new products to offer clients.
+Most investment banks prefer junior candidates to have a Masters degree in physics, quantitative analytics or other mathematical based subject.

-A strong focus is necessary to succeed in this role, and exceptional attention to detail is also needed.
+A strong focus is necessary to succeed in becoming hired for a commodity job, and exceptional attention to detail is also needed.

 Careers in commodities can be exciting and highly lucrative.
 Big risks are taken for potentially huge returns, but it is an extremely competitive job market, with no clear career path or qualification structure.